jmanhype/aidevos/README.md

 - [SMS Integration Documentation](README.sms_integration.md) - How to use SMS commands with the system

 # Sending a Pull Request
-The consultants at Alembic are monitoring for pull requests when they are “on the beach” (aka when they are not billable or working with a client).
+The consultants at Alembic are monitoring for pull requests when they are "on the beach" (aka when they are not billable or working with a client).
 We will review your pull request and either merge it, request changes to it, or close it with an explanation.
 For changes raised when there are no consultants on the beach, please expect some delay.
 We will do our best to provide update and feedback throughout the process.